 Grease a 1 lb loaf tin liberally with butter.

-Add the flour, baking powder, and spice to a large mixing bowl and stir together, make a well in the centre then break the egg into the well.
+Add the flour, baking powder, spice and sugar to a large mixing bowl and stir together, make a well in the centre then break the egg into the well.

 Add the fruit, keeping the tea, and mix well using a wooden spoon.
-You should have a wet sticky dough, if it's too dry add a tablespoon or two of the reserved tea.
+You should have a wet sticky dough, if it's too dry add some of the reserved tea.

 Spoon the dough into the prepared loaf tin and bake on the middle shelf of the oven for 50 - 60 minutes.
 The brack is done when it is a rich golden colour, you can test it by piercing it with a metal skewer, it should come out dry.